jesseniagonzalezv/python-parallel-processing/README.md

 # Concurrency and parallelism

 - **Concurrency:** A condition that exists when at least two tasks are making progress.
-A more generalized form of parallelism that can include time-slicing as a form of virtual parallelism - Sun’s Multithreaded Programming Guide.
+A more generalized form of parallelism that can include time-slicing as a form of virtual parallelism (Sun’s Multithreaded Programming Guide).

 [![Concurrency](./imgs_repo/concurrency.png 'Concurrent execution')](https://towardsdatascience.com/multithreading-multiprocessing-python-180d0975ab29)

-- **Parallelism:** A condition that arises when at least two tasks are executing simultaneously - Sun’s Multithreaded Programming Guide.
+- **Parallelism:** A condition that arises when at least two tasks are executing simultaneously (Sun’s Multithreaded Programming Guide).

 [![Parallelism](./imgs_repo/parallelism.png 'Parallel execution')](https://towardsdatascience.com/multithreading-multiprocessing-python-180d0975ab29)